mapbiomas-brazil/agriculture/README.md

 ## How to use

 First, you need to copy the scripts in this repository  (including those in [utils folder](./utils)) to your Google Earth Engine (**GEE**) account.
-Then, you can follow the instructions for every subclass in the links bellow:
+Then, you can follow the instructions for every class in the links bellow:

  - [Soybean, Cotton and Other Temporary Crops](./soybean_cotton_other_temporary_crops) instructions;
  - [Sugar Cane](./sugarcane) instructions;